JennyO512/CoverLetter-Ai/README.md

 # OpenAI API Quickstart - Python example app

 This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
 Check out the tutorial or follow the instructions below to get set up.

-We are going to be using it for our Cover Letter conversations.
+I am going to be using it for a Cover Letter conversations.

 ## Setup